Healthcare License Verification

 License Revocations Lead to Exclusions or Terminated Individuals

-Over 43% of all of the Office of Inspector General (OIG) exclusions are related to a license revocation?
-That means that there are over 28,500 OIG excluded providers that can be linked back to a license revocation or sanction from a state licensing board or other primary sources.
+Did you know that over 43% of all of the Office of Inspector General (OIG) exclusions are related to a license revocation?
+This means that there are over 28,500 OIG excluded providers that can be linked back to a license revocation or sanction from a state licensing board or other primary sources.
 Some of these individuals, as you can imagine, have since been removed from their positions and are ineligible to provide care or services furnished by federal or state healthcare dollars.

 Multi-state Healthcare Licenses